 Like most of Donnay’s rackets, the Pro One Penta 97 is a heavy-hitter, which doesn’t feel like it.
 Most players (unless their name rhymes with Foger Rederer) can’t hope to drag a heavy racket through their air and make it look elegant, except maybe with a Donnay Pro One Penta 97.

-The 18×20 string pattern makes this much easier to wield and has more power than near-equivalents like the Wilson Pro Staff 97.
+The 18×20 string pattern makes this much easier to wield and has more power than near-equivalents.
 However, unlike the Pro Staff, the Pro One is also a good option for players who don’t rely wholly on strength.
-For its size, this racket has a very low swing rate, and is easy to control.
+For its size, this racket has a very low swing rate and is easy to control.

 This is a fantastic racket for strong hitters who don’t want to have to pay the price in comfort or playability when it comes to their heavyweight style.
 The 18×20 string pattern also makes this a perfect racket for those who have a more closed stance and like to serve and volley, and those who only make use of moderate spin.
 If it’s spin you want, check out the 16×19 variant.